 “We were shouting hallelujahs,” Vicki Marshall said about getting the patent.
 The conclusion followed an “Oh my gosh” moment, she said.

 “We planned to start with mom-and-pop companies, like ours was,” she said.

 But her son Chris and grandson Auston took the device to an elevator show.

 “Chris called me and said, ‘Mom, we are the show, everybody’s packing our booth.'”

-Spirator profiles were published in industry trade magazines — Nov.
-23, 2011 in Elevator World, then Dec.
-17, 2011 in Progressive Engineer Magazine.
+Spirator profiles were published in industry trade magazines — on Nov.
+23, 2011, in Elevator World, then on Dec.
+17, 2011, in Progressive Engineer Magazine.